-What I’m saying is this: Bard is always accepting of cutting edge, and in fact, constantly and consistently encourages and celebrates those who seek entrepreneurship and difference, and/or live among the margins.
+What I’m saying is this: Bard engages the cutting edge.
+It consistently encourages and celebrates those who seek entrepreneurship and difference, and/or live among the margins.
 In doing thus, Bard actively recruits and trains those who push the boundaries of what acceptability are, or who question what normalcy can be.

-Indeed, the Bard alumni’s continual fear that the school is increasingly copping out in favor of the mainstream non-Birkenstock wearing, non-tree hugging wannabe hipster is enough to showcase how unique Bard is (read: the old school Bardian’s utmost horror at the lack of dreadlocks seen amongst each entering freshman class is another indication of this.
+The Bard alumni’s continual fear that the school is copping out in favor of the mainstream non-Birkenstock wearing, non-tree hugging wannabe hipster is enough to showcase how unique Bard is.
+The older Bardian horror at the lack of dreadlocks seen among each entering freshman class is another indication of this.

-After having incurred enough student loans to possibly estrange myself from the supposed elitist status quo, even if perhaps inadequately to the quizzical mind, I can say with absolute conviction, that I wouldn’t have traded my college experience at Bard for anything else in the entire world.
+After having incurred enough student loans to possibly estrange myself from the supposed elitist status quo, even if perhaps inadequately to the quizzical mind, I can say with absolute conviction, that I wouldn’t have traded my college experience at Bard for anything else.

-There are ten things I’ve learnt at Bard, which I’m sure I would never have picked up elsewhere, given the college’s settings.
+There are ten things I’ve learned at Bard, which I’m certain I couldn’t have picked up elsewhere, given the college’s settings.

 1. Embrace your public personality, because it is your responsibility to the person you’re meant to become.